All wood burning artists will have this thought cross their mind at some point, how can I make sure my wood burning art doesn’t fade?

 Don’t have your pyrography art near a heat source or hot area of your home.
 Displaying in a cool, dry, area is preferred to prevent fading, warping, and cracking.

-I want to say that it’s not a guarantee that your wood burning work will fade and that do not let this scare you away from creating!
-Follows these tips and tricks listed above and always test new practices.
+I want to say again that it’s not guaranteed your wood burning work will fade.
+Please do not let this scare you away from creating!
+Follow these tips and tricks listed above and always test new practices.

 My favorite wood to burn on is basswood.
 I’ve had great success with this wood and have had minimal to no fading on my finished pieces!